Ask anyone how they feel about their body and there’s usually a list of complaints a mile long.

 People with an unhealthy body image feel like their appearance is what sums them up as members of society.

 Healthy body image

-This is when you fully realise you’re so much more than what you look like.
-Your physical appearance is just a small part of what you offer to the world.
+This is when you fully realise that you’re so much more than what you look like.
+Your physical appearance is just a small (and not very important) part of what you offer to the world.

 Learning how to love the skin you’re in is about developing a positive body image.

 It’s easy to start feeling bad about the way you look when you remember we’re surrounded by images of perfection.
 Celebrities always seem like they’ve perfect make-up, perfect figures and shiny white teeth.

 Magazines are full of tall, thin, glamorous models who never seem to have bad hair days.

 Trying to live up to those standards is not only stressful, it’s pointless.
 Many celebrities have full-time personal trainers and hair stylists and the money to devote to improving their appearance.